ufs-community/ufs-s2s-model/parm/REGTEST-FINGERPRINT.md

 * Mar.
 11, 2019 - Updating inputs for MOM6 and CICE5 to be templates and updated baselines
                   and created new baselines for updated code
 * Apr.
 10, 2019 - Updating timesteps, new MEDIATOR files needed
+* Jun.
+18, 2019 - Updating FV3 and MOM6 to their masters.
+MOM6 corresponds to GFDL dev/master 20190422.